-Effects of Clostridium novyi-NT spores and cisplatin on Reactive oxygen species (ROS) in mice with cervical cancer
+Effects of C. novyi-NT spores and cisplatin on ROS in mice with cervical cancer

-In several types of cancer, reactive oxygen species (ROS) are widely associated with carcinogenesis and cancer progression 54.
-To investigate the effect of Clostridium novyi-NT spores and cisplatin on the changes related to Reactive oxygen species (ROS), it was performed according to the protocol of ROS1 / ROS ELISA Kit (LifeSpan BioSciences, USA).
-The results showed that the number of reactive oxygen species (ROS) was significantly reduced in the group receiving cisplatin along with Clostridium novyi-NT spores compared to the group receiving cisplatin and Clostridium novyi-NT spores alone and compared to the control group(P = 0.0001).
-(Figure 4)
+In several types of cancer, ROS are widely associated with carcinogenesis and cancer progression.
+To investigate the effect of C. novyi-NT spores and cisplatin on the changes related to Reactive oxygen species (ROS), it was performed according to the protocol of ROS1 / ROS ELISA Kit (LifeSpan BioSciences, USA).
+The results showed that the number of ROS was significantly reduced in the group receiving cisplatin along with C. novyi-NT spores compared to the group receiving cisplatin and C. novyi-NT spores alone and compared to the control group (P=0.0001) (Figure 4).

-It has been well established that the most important cause of cervical cancer is a chronic infection caused by high-risk types of human papillomavirus55.
+It has been well established that the most important cause of cervical cancer is a chronic infection caused by high-risk types of HPV.
 These viruses cause genomic instability and cancer by deactivating suppressor proteins p53 and pRb through oncoproteins E6 and E7.
-Despite the development of prevention methods for this malignancy based on vaccination against high-risk types of HPV, the infection rate is still high in poor and developing countries, and as a result, there is a need to develop new treatment approaches56.
+Despite the development of prevention methods for this malignancy based on vaccination against high-risk types of HPV, the infection rate is still high in poor and developing countries, and as a result, there is a need to develop new treatment approaches.
 One of the essential factors that strongly affect the success of conventional treatments of this disease is the presence of hypoxic micro-regions in this type of tumor.
-Therefore, it can be said that hypoxia is the most critical factor in the failure of conventional treatments based on chemotherapy and radiotherapy 57.
+Therefore, it can be said that hypoxia is the most critical factor in the failure of conventional treatments based on chemotherapy and radiotherapy.

-The most important factor that causes cancer cells to adapt to hypoxic conditions is HIF-1 α .
-This transcription factor, as the central axis of cell adaptation to hypoxic conditions, by regulating more than 100 genes, mediates the requirements for the continued abnormal proliferation of tumor cells, abnormal metabolisms, metastasis, and resistance to therapeutic agents^{53,58}.
-As a result of the stabilization of this protein, Vascular endothelial growth factor (VEGF) expression is induced, which is a potential factor in the induction of tumor angiogenesis and also causes the expression of the glucose transporter gene and thus increases glycolysis59.
+The most important factor that causes cancer cells to adapt to hypoxic conditions is HIF-1α.
+This transcription factor, as the central axis of cell adaptation to hypoxic conditions, by regulating more than 100 genes, mediates the requirements for the continued abnormal proliferation of tumor cells, abnormal metabolisms, metastasis, and resistance to therapeutic agents.
+As a result of the stabilization of this protein, VEGF expression is induced, which is a potential factor in the induction of tumor angiogenesis and also causes the expression of the glucose transporter gene and thus increases glycolysis.

-One of the compounds widely used in treating various malignancies, including cervical Cancer, is cisplatin 60.
-This combination has significant effects on normoxic tumors, but the hypoxic condition of the tumor is the main reason for the failure of this treatment21.
-Research has shown that cisplatin causes the death of tumor cells through upregulating of the p53 suppressor protein 22.
-However, in the hypoxic conditions, HIF-1 α strongly suppresses the level of p53 61.
-As a result, the resistance to this treatment increases.
+One of the compounds widely used in treating various malignancies, including cervical cancer, is cisplatin.
+60 This combination has significant effects on normoxic tumors, but the hypoxic condition of the tumor is the main reason for the failure of this treatment.21 Research has shown that cisplatin causes the death of tumor cells through upregulating of the p53 suppressor protein.22 However, in the hypoxic conditions, HIF-1a strongly suppresses the level of p53.61 As a result, the resistance to this treatment increases.
 At the same time, as oxygen decreases in the hypoxic conditions of the tumor, the leakage of electrons from the electron transport chain occurs, which is the reason for the reduction of the electron flow through the mitochondrial complex of the electron transport chain.
-This process produces reactive oxygen species that can enhance mitochondrial fragmentation and further reduce the expression of p-Drp1 and Mfn1, resulting in increased resistance to cisplatin.
-Therefore, providing combined treatment regimens based on cisplatin and tumor anti-hypoxic agents can promise to overcome the therapeutic limitations of cisplatin and significantly strengthen its effectiveness in hypoxic conditions^{21,62}.
+This process produces ROS that can enhance mitochondrial fragmentation and further reduce the expression of p-Drp1 and Mfn1, resulting in increased resistance to cisplatin.
+Therefore, providing combined treatment regimens based on cisplatin and tumor antihypoxic agents can promise to overcome the therapeutic limitations of cisplatin and significantly strengthen its effectiveness in hypoxic conditions.